Radiation resistance: Radiation resistance of common antennas

 In all of the formulas listed below, the radiation resistance is the so-called "free space" resistance, which the antenna would have if it were mounted several wavelengths distant from the ground (not including the distance to an elevated counterpoise, if any).
 Installed antennas will have higher or lower radiation resistances if they are mounted near the ground (less than 1 wavelength) in addition to the loss resistance from the antenna's near electrical field that penetrates the soil.
+Some of the formulas in the table below substitute the approximate value 120π ohms for the intrinsic impedance of free space.